reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 Component Classifiers
 =====================

 Component classifiers are used to characterize components in an embedded software system architecture.
 AADL supports three types of component classifiers:

 1. *Component interface*: a component specification that represents the external interface to a component.
 It consists of *features* that represent interaction points with other components, *flows* from incoming features to outgoing features, externally visible modes, and property values associated with the component, its features, and flows.

- 2. *Component implementation*:  a component blue print that represents how a component is realized in terms of interconnected subcomponents. subcomponents represent component instances that are characterized by a component classifier reference.
+2. *Component implementation*:  a component blue print that represents how a component is realized in terms of interconnected subcomponents.
+Subcomponents represent component instances that are characterized by a component classifier reference.
 Connections specify flow between features of different subcomponents or a subcomponent feature and its own feature.
 Flow implementations elaborate on a flow from an incoming to an outgoing feature by identifying connections and subcomponents involved in the flow.
 A component implementation may also specify a binding from an software application component to a platform component.
+Bindings specify the binding of a software subcomponent to a platform component.
 A component implementation and its elements can have property values.

 3. *Component configuration*: a specific set of component implementations or configurations chosen for subcomponents including nested subcomponents as well as properties and bindings relevant to the configuration.
 Once configured a subcomponent architecture cannot be changed, only annotated with additional property values.
 Configurations can be parameterized in that users of such configurations can only provide actuals for the specified parameters.

-  A component can be defined as a generic component (using the keyword **abstract**), or it can represent a specific software or hardware entity through one of the following component *categories*:
+A component has a *component category*.
+It can be defined as a generic component (using the keyword **component**), or it can represent a specific software or hardware entity through one of the following component *categories*:
 *thread*, *thread group*, *process*, *data,* *subprogram*, *subprogram group*,
 *memory*, *bus*, *virtual bus*, *processor*, *virtual processor*, *device*, and *system*.
 The specific meaning of each of the component categories are described in later sections.

- A feature represents an interaction point of a component that is visible to other components.
-Connections between features of different components represent exchange of control and data.
-Features include ports to support directional flow of data and control, shared data access, and remote procedure call interactions.
-Features also represent binding points between components in an application system and components in the hardware platform.
-Features also represent access to buses for modeling hardware interconnections via buses.

 A component can have multiple implementations.
 They represent variants of a component that adhere to the same interface, but may have different properties.

- Component interfaces, implementations, and configurations can be declared in terms of other component types, implementations, and configurations respectively, i.e., they can **extend** an existing classifier by adding or refining elements of the classifier.
+Component interfaces, implementations, and configurations can be declared in terms of other component types, implementations, and configurations respectively, i.e., they can *extend* an existing classifier by adding or refining elements of the classifier.
 This permits partially complete component classifier declarations to act as templates.
 Such templates can represent a common basis for the evolution of a family of related component classifiers.

- Component interfaces and configurations can also be specified as composition of multiple existing component types or configurations respectively.
+Component interfaces and configurations can also be specified as *composition* of multiple existing component types or configurations respectively.

  This standard defines basic concepts and requirements for determining compliance between a component specification via classifier and an actual component.
-This standard does not restrict the lower-level representation(s) used for software components, e.g., binary images, conventional programming languages, application modeling languages, nor does it restrict the lower-level representation(s) used for physical hardware component designs, e.g., circuit diagrams, hardware behavioral descriptions.
+This standard does not restrict the lower-level representation(s) used for software components, e.g., binary images, conventional programming languages, application modeling languages, nor does it restrict the lower-level representation(s) used for physical hardware component designs, e.g., circuit diagrams,hardware behavioral descriptions.

 Component Interfaces
 ---------------

 A component interface specifies the external interface of a component that its implementations satisfy.
 It consists of features, flows, modes, and associated property values.

 Features of a component represent interaction points with other components.
 Features are incoming and outgoing ports, required and provided access to data components, required and provided remote subprogram call, required and provided bus access, binding points between application and platform components, and named interfaces representing collections of features defined in a separate component type.

 Flow specifications represent information flow from its incoming features to its outgoing features.
 The realization of each flow is specified in detail in each component implementation.

 Component interfaces may declare modes and mode transitions.
 This allows users to characterize modal components and externally triggering mode transitions.
 Mode-specific property values can be associated with the component interface, its features, and its flows.

 Component interfaces may include annex subclauses that provide annotations expressed in specific annex sublanguages, e.g., fault behavior expressed in the Error Model V2 (EMV2) annex notation.

 *Syntax*